 Sena not to attend NDA meeting, Raut says exit now formality

 The Shiv Sena, which is holding talks with the Congress and NCP for government formation in Maharashtra, said on Saturday that it would not attend a meeting of NDA constituents on the eve of the winter session of Parliament.
-Sena leader Sanjay Raut also said that formal severance of ties with the BJP-led National Democratic Alliance was now only a formality.
+Sena leader Sanjay Raut also said that formal severance of ties with the BJP-led National Democratic Alliance was now only a formality, and he had "learned" that Sena MPs would now be sitting on opposition benches.

 The Sena also accused the BJP of having intentions to indulge in "horse-trading" in the state, which is under President's rule since November 12.
 The Uddhav Thackeray-led party fell out with the BJP over sharing of chief minister's post after the two allies won a comfortable majority in the last month's assembly polls.

-Maharashtra was place under President's rule on November 12 after no party or alliance staked claim to form government.
+Maharashtra was placed under President's rule on November 12 after no party or alliance staked claim to form a government.
 The Sena reached out to the Congress-NCP combine for support after its alliance with the BJP collapsed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)